davidmiller/repertoire/content/pages/the-top-25-jazz-standards.md

 If you don’t already have a list of songs you like and want to learn, I’d suggest listening to the
-[master spotify playlist](https://open.spotify.com/playlist/2jCq77SrgiVScSECYfbeDQ?si=efxyUA0tQl6zISYoBWF9fA) of 200+ songs on shuffle and waiting till something really grabs your ear, then investigating that!
+[master spotify playlist](https://open.spotify.com/playlist/2jCq77SrgiVScSECYfbeDQ?si=efxyUA0tQl6zISYoBWF9fA) of 200+ songs on shuffle and waiting till something really grabs your ear, then investigating that.

 {{ h2("Notes") }}